quicwg/base-drafts/draft-ietf-quic-tls.md

 the protocol.

-Of the frames defined in {{QUIC-TRANSPORT}}, the STREAM, RESET_STREAM, and CONNECTION_CLOSE frames are potentially unsafe for use with 0-RTT as they can carry application data.
+Of the frames defined in {{QUIC-TRANSPORT}}, the STREAM, RESET_STREAM, and CONNECTION_CLOSE frames are potentially unsafe for use with 0-RTT as they carry application data.
 Application data that is received in 0-RTT could cause an application at the server to process the data multiple times rather than just once.
 Additional actions taken by a server as a result of processing